lewy9109/golang_algorithms/README.md

-# GoLang algorithms and chalanges
+# GoLang algorithms and challenges

 ## The tasks are from:
 > https://www.hackerrank.com